samanthahuaa/Raisins/README.md

 the tutorial and using the x key to close it.
 [REMEMBER TO PUT IN ALL OF THE OTHER FILES]<br>
-v3: utilizing move to run the Trainer function associated with moving the sprite. started working on reading the csv file and
+v3: utilizing move to run the Trainer function associated with moving the sprite. started working on reading the csv file and processing it. <br>
 v4: Implemented wallet and wallet counter
 v5: